gcgrossi/NoMore_Excel_has_stopped_working/Eikonapi_stream_data.md

 # How to get a constant stream of data

-In the previous episode [add link] we saw how to setup your environment and getting started very quickly with Eikon API for python.
-In few steps we were able to generate and app key and retrieve the live quote for a couple of instruments.
+In the [previous episode](https://gcgrossi.github.io/NoMore_Excel_has_stopped_working/Eikonapi_getting_started/) we saw how to set up your environment and get started very quickly with Eikon API for python.
+In a few steps, we were able to generate an app key and retrieve the live quote for a couple of instruments.

-We saw that in order to be able to get information from the API we must know the specific codes from Eikon.
-Unfortunately this is one of the difficulties in programming your Python applications with Eikon, but once you experiment a little bit with the API you will quickly gain knowledge of the codes and start navigating very easily.
-As always happens in coding, when learning something new you should get the hands dirty first!
+We saw that to be able to get information from the API we must know the specific codes from Eikon.
+Unfortunately, this is one of the difficulties in programming your Python applications with Eikon, but once you experiment a little bit with the API you will quickly gain knowledge of the codes and start navigating very easily.
+As always happens in coding, when learning something new you should get your hands dirty first!

-Most of the financial applications are aimed to monitor the current market data during a period of time.
-In example, a trading system would want to be able to compute some indicators, run prediction models and generate trading signal in a 'live' manner.
+Most financial applications are aimed to monitor the current market data during a period.
+For example, a trading system would want to be able to compute some indicators, run prediction models and generate a trading signal in a 'live' manner.
 This means that there should be a calculation engine that:

-- runs persistenly in background.
+- runs persistently in the background.
 - fetches data.
 - manipulates them.
-- generate trading signal.
+- generate a trading signal.
 - act on the trading signal or send a notification.

 This is something that can hardly be achieved in Excel.
-With Excel you can, in example have a spreadsheet opened in the background that is constantly running, but the solution will end up being very inefficient, with a lot of errors and crashes.
+With Excel you can, for example, have a spreadsheet opened in the background that is constantly running, but the solution will end up being very inefficient, with a lot of errors and crashes.
 Moreover, a problem with parallelization and threading will arise.
 Meaning that running multiple, concurrent jobs will be almost impossible to realize.
 You can still try to find a workaround, by running a master job that handles opening different workbooks but I doubt you're going to be still in good mental health after building such a framework.

 Truth is that Excel was not made for this purpose.
-Python is a way better tool to handle these kind of jobs, and with the Eikon API you can create a very powerful live data processing station.
+Python is a way better tool to handle these kinds of jobs, and with the Eikon API, you can create a very powerful live data processing station.
 Let's see how to do that.

 ## ```get_data```
 We will use this method, which returns a ```pandas.DataFrame``` with fields in columns and instruments as row index.
 The input parameters are summarized in the table below: